CURENT/andes/docs/source/index.rst

 - Newton-Raphson power flow, trapezoidal method-based time domain simulation, and full eigenvalue analysis.
 - Full equation documentation of supported DAE models.

-ANDES is currently under active development.
-Use the following resources in addition the tutorial to get involved.
+Use the following resources in addition to the tutorial to get involved.

 - Jupyter Notebook examples:
   `Checkout on GitHub <https://github.com/cuihantao/andes/tree/master/examples>`_.